Reading: Appendix B. Qwen Code Compatibility

 constitution.md

 Then the commands will be invoked as /sdd:specify, /sdd:tasks, /sdd:validate, /sdd:constitution.
-Inside the Markdown file is a prompt with {{args}}, references to @specs/... and stop rules.
+The Markdown file stores a prompt with {{args}}, references to @specs/..., and stop rules.

 Project Scripts